 How Well It Works

-Liver resection successfully removes areas of metastatic colorectal cancer from the liver.
-Over half of people who have this surgery are still alive after 5 years (the 5-year survival rate).1
+Liver resection increases a person's chances of living longer.
+About 25% to 40% of people (25 to 40 out of 100 people) who have this surgery are still alive after 5 years (5-year survival rate).1

 Possible complications after a liver resection include: